DICKY1987/CLI_RESTART/tests/README.md

 # Tests Directory

+Note: For the canonical CI runner and thresholds, see `docs/TESTING.md`.

 ## Overview

 This directory contains the test suite for the CLI Orchestrator project.
 We maintain ≥85% code coverage and comprehensive test categories.